Bruce G. Carruthers

 He has written five books, most recently Money and Credit: A Sociological Approach, as well as numerous articles.
 Carruthers has been a visiting fellow at the Russell Sage Foundation, the Radcliffe Institute for Advanced Study, the Wissenschaftskolleg zu Berlin, the Kluge Center at the Library of Congress, and was the recipient of a Guggenheim fellowship.
 Recently, he was the president of the Society for the Advancement of Socio-Economics, and is finishing a book on the history of credit and credit decision-making in the US during the 19th and 20th-centuries.

-Miranda Joseph is Professor of Gender & Women's Studies at the University of Arizona (UA).
+Miranda Joseph is Professor and Chair of Gender, Women and Sexuality Studies at the University of Minnesota.
 She received her PhD in Modern Thought and Literature from Stanford University in 1995.
 Her scholarship uses the tools of cultural studies to explore the relationship between economic processes and social formations.

 In Debt to Society: Accounting for Life Under Capitalism (2014), she explores modes of accounting (financial, juridical and managerial) as they are deployed to create, sustain and transform social relations, with particular attention to gender, race and sexuality.
 Her first book, Against the Romance of Community (2002), examines the supplementary relation of community with capitalism in the context of political debates over LGBT art and culture and the discourses and practices of NGOs.